OpenLake/FOSS-Overflow/content/blog/Not-a-Mess_Hriday_Agrawal.md

 - Improved the User Experience with easy navigation and handy functionality.

 ## 💡 My Experience
 This one-month journey was hilarious!
 Unlike the project's name, I often messed up with one or the other thing.
 Well, It was pretty obvious, as Flutter was new to me.
-[FOSS Overflow 2022](https://fossoverflow.dev/) was more of a rollercoaster ride, though I'd have to say that I can see the difference in my skill level from then and now and the experience with the tech I've been working with for this project.
+[FOSS Overflow 2022](https://fossoverflow.dev/) was more of a rollercoaster ride, though I'd have to say that I can see the difference in my skill level from then to now and the experience with the tech I've been working with for this project.
 There were often (to be honest, always 😅) times when I was stuck at some or the other feature I was implementing; it is where the communities came to the rescue (especially the Flutter community for me).

 ![rollercoaster](https://user-images.githubusercontent.com/76818035/212741365-549f61ee-6a4b-4650-b499-431e95a6e200.gif)

 Overall, it was a great experience learning and building this project.
-It is motivating for me to work on this project, being a hosteller in my university, and often finding the requirement of such application.
-I am now confident about participating in programs like GSoC and other famous open-source programs.
+It was motivating for me to work on this project, being a hosteller in my university, and often finding the requirement of such application.

 There are many in this journey who deserve a big thank you from me, besides my mentors [@Apoorv](https://github.com/Apoorvgarg-creator) and [@Noman](https://www.github.com/noman2002), my co-author [@Navya](https://github.com/navyagarwal), and [@Ananya](https://github.com/Ananyaiitbhilai) from the organizing committee.

 ## 😁 Technicals I Learnt
 There are several technicals that can't be written here:
 - Learned working with Flutter and Dart on a good level.
-- Responsive development
+- Responsive development in Flutter.
-- Modules like `fl_charts`, `accordion`, `syncfusion_flutter_charts`, etc.
+- Modules like fl_charts, accordion, syncfusion_flutter_charts, etc.
-- First time worked on Android Studio.
-- Learned how to use a physical device in place of an emulator.
+- User experience improvement and extensive debugging.

 And much more...